 Updated November 19, 2021 | By: Matt Miller, Sr. Copywriter

 In late summer 2020, SharkNinja received a social media message from a mother who had gotten one of the brand’s Foodi Pressure Cookers as a donation through the Project Hope Alliance’s campaign to help families who were struggling during the height of the COVID-19 pandemic.
 “A single mom and her family had to move into a motel.
 It was her daughter's birthday.
 They don't have anything to cook with.
 But she was able to go get a boxed cake mix and bake the cake in the Foodi,” remembered Brian Gill, Director of Global Media Strategy and Planning, SharkNinja.
 “She was just so happy she could make a cake for her daughter's birthday.”

-Since the turn of the century, SharkNinja has focused their business on using technology, research and development to solve specific customer needs.
-One of these early innovations was called the Shark Navigator, an upright vacuum with a canister that could be removed, making the unit more manoeuvrable so customers could get under the couch or clean their curtains or stairs more easily.
+Since the turn of the century, SharkNinja has focused their business on using technology, research, and development to solve specific customer needs.
+One of these early innovations was called the Shark Navigator, an upright vacuum with a canister that could be removed, making the unit more maneuverable so customers could get under the couch or clean their curtains or stairs more easily.
 No longer was a vacuum a heavy machine that only cleaned one part of the floor.
-Gill also described a robot vacuum that detects the home’s layout, a blender that understands how much ice is being used and his favourite, a coffee maker that knows what temperature to brew at so you can have your blast of caffeine hot or cold.
+Gill also described a robot vacuum that detects the home’s layout, a blender that understands how much ice is being used, and, his favorite, a coffee maker that knows what temperature to brew at so you can have your blast of caffeine hot or cold.